 You can regulate the temperature by adjusting the grill dampers.
 If you’re not able to achieve the temperature you need, check for any gaps in the damper.
 If the damper is bent or warped, it will not create an efficient seal, and you’ll need to buy a new grill damper.
 Each charcoal grill has a unique configuration, so make sure to check your manual.

-The exhaust damper is in the grill lid.
+The exhaust damper will be on the smokestack of barrel-style charcoal grills or on the lid of non-barrel charcoal grills.
 The exhaust grill damper allows heat and smoke to escape the firebox.
 By opening the vent, you release the excess smoke and create low pressure inside the grill.
 The low pressure pulls oxygen into the intake vent on the side of the firebox.